 Of course, that applies to me and my subject matter, but let’s cover a few tips that apply more generally.

-Choose One Brand of Quality Pencils
+Get better at Drawing With One Brand of Pencils

 This is an important step that beginners get wrong.
 Choose a quality brand of pencil and get used to them.
 It’s important because each brand has its own quirks.
 They are not all the same.
 The biggest difference between them is the grading system.